maxgio92/notes/content/notes/wfind-retry.md

 # Introduction

-[wfind](https://github.com/maxgio92/wfind) is a simple web crawler for files and folders in web HTML pages.
+[wfind](https://github.com/maxgio92/wfind) is a simple web crawler for files and folders in web pages hyerarchies.
 The goal is basically the same of [GNU find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) for file systems.
-At the same time it's inspired by [GNU wget](https://www.gnu.org/software/wget/manual/html_node/index.html), and it merges the `find` features applied to the web world.
+At the same time it's inspired by [GNU wget](https://www.gnu.org/software/wget/manual/html_node/index.html), and it merges the `find` features applied to files and directories exposed as HTML web resources.

-> `TO EXPAND`
+In this blog we'll go through the way I improved consistency in this crawler, by implementing retry logics and tuning network and transport in the HTTP client.

 ## Parallelism and concurrency